PouyaSamanipour/SEROAISE/README.md

-# SISE
+# SISE(Sequential Invariant Set Estimator)
-In this repo a new approach to obtain a larger invaraint set using PWA functions is presented.
+In this repo, a new approach to obtain a larger invariant set using PWA functions is presented.